 As a Research Fellow and Advisor to the Anti-Phishing Working Group (APWG), I chaired the 2018 Symposium on the Policy Impediments to e-Crime Data Exchange, bringing together cybersecurity experts, lawyers, and policy-makers to highlight the GDPR as an opportunity to resolve the tensions between operational security groups, advocacy groups, and data protection authorities wrestling with tensions between privacy and security challenges.
 APWG’s Secretary General Peter Cassidy recently shared that a number of participants from the 2018 Symposium indicated it was one of the most impactful meetings they have attended.
 This year we are continuing this work, planning an annual series of Cybersecurity Data and Governance Symposia to kick off in November 2022.
 Also, in collaboration with the APWG and Dr. L. Weissinger at Tufts’ Fletcher School of Global Affairs, we are evaluating the perverse incentives created by ICANN’s ill-conceived GDPR compliance.
 The research findings will contribute to a collaboration with Senator Ed Markey’s (D, MA) staff to develop model legislation to ensure the accessibility of data critical to cybersecurity incident response.

-As a Senior Advisor to the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG), starting in 2016 I worked with the M3AAWG Board to redesign their Outreach initiatives, creating and leading programs developing anti-abuse capabilities and capacity in Latin America and the Caribbean, Asia Pacific, and Africa, considering each regions’ culture, values, and resource endowments, including critical support for engagement with regulators, law enforcement, and international organizations.
+As a Senior Advisor to the Messaging, Malware, and Mobile Anti-Abuse Working Group (M3AAWG), since 2016, I worked with the M3AAWG Board to redesign their Outreach initiatives, creating and leading programs developing anti-abuse capabilities and capacity in Latin America and the Caribbean, Asia Pacific, and Africa, considering each regions’ culture, values, and resource endowments, including critical support for engagement with regulators, law enforcement, and international organizations.
 I am also the co-chair of M3AAWG’s IoT Special Interest Group (SIG), working with Internet Service Providers (ISPs) to understand and evaluate the feasibiliy of IoT reputation models.
 Supporting letters from APWG and M3AAWG leadership are included with this application.

-Working with global partners in the cybersecurity, law enforcement, and policy communities, I apply my research on collaboration and governance to support the development of impactful organizations that continue to build cybersecurity capabilities and capacities in developed and developing regions.
+Working with global partners in the cybersecurity, law enforcement, and policy communities, I apply my research on epistemic collaboration and governance to support the development of impactful organizations that continue to build cybersecurity capabilities and capacities in developed and developing regions.
 This engagement provides unique insights critical to my work.
 Understanding the real-world challenges of developing these collaborations provides rare, valuable, and pragmatic empirical evidence for both theory- and policy-relevant research contributions.
 On-the-ground work also provides unique perspectives into the diverse cultural and regional challenges facing Internet infrastructure development and security.
 These insights facilitate both impactful, responsible engagement and contribute significantly to my research-led teaching.

-Research-Led Teaching Understanding the social, political, and economic challenges presented by emerging trends in Internet operations, cybercrime and cybersecurity, and online platforms governance requires engaging students in contemporary, real-world problems.
+Research-Led Education Understanding the social, political, and economic challenges presented by emerging trends in Internet operations, cybercrime and cybersecurity, and online platforms governance requires engaging students in contemporary, real-world problems.
 I am a third generation teacher—a passion and dedication to teaching is in my nature.
 My pedagogy uses innovative teaching methods such as flipped classroom, peer review, and intensive dialog structured to encourage respectful, yet rigorous policy debates.
 In my Fall 2021 course evaluations, one student wrote:

 This is the first time I had Dr. Sowell and I felt he did a great job of explaining complex topics to a diverse audience.
 I was nervous to take a class without a STEM background but this class reaffirmed my decision and prepared me for other cyber courses I’m taking in the future.
 He genuinely cared about students learning the material and fostered critical thinking and discussion.